 The Konkan connection to Mumbai is only part of a larger universe in which the city’s force of gravity pulls together many other such regions.

 Chiplun’s residents today speak of their connections with Mumbai against this history – which reveals a relationship that is really deep.
-Chiplun became a gateway for us not just into the Konkan region and i
+Chiplun became a gateway for us not just into the Konkan region and its tryst with the railways – but a paradoxical gateway into Mumbai’s heart – back again.

 The so-called slums of the city are in many ways attempts at increasing affordable housing units through a different construction and financial system.